 - Violation of an issued permit or failure to obtain a permit constitutes a violation of this Bylaw.

 Building, Renovations Demolitions

 - Permits are required for Building or Demolition prior to changes being made to your structure, Plumbing or Electrical, or prior to any new construction or demolition beginning.
-There is a permit application fee and drawings required to be submitted to Town Council for approval.
+There is a permit application fee and drawings required to be submitted to the Building Official.

 - Renovations to existing buildings that are not structural may not require a permit.
 Contact the office for details.